moutis/zaphod-config/README.md

 Thanks to [jcmkk3](https://github.com/jcmkk3) for the idea to implement adaptives via sticky layers, and many others on the [**Hands Down** Discord](https://discord.gg/BC3fzb2E) for the endless creativity and support.
 Of course, huge thanks to [Pete Johanson](https://github.com/petejohanson) *and contributors* for ZMK, and for the very sweet [Zaphod](https://github.com/petejohanson/zaphod-config) board design.

 Below is a simplified keymap, thanks to Caksoylar's amazing [Keymap Drawer](https://keymap-drawer.streamlit.app/?).
-Missing are all the Adaptive layers (18 layers), and more than 1/2 of the combos are removed to make this more legible (macros for pronouns, diacritics, handedness, shortcuts).
+Missing are all the Adaptive layers (18 "ak_" layers), and more than 1/2 of the combos are removed to make this more legible (macros for pronouns, diacritics, handedness, shortcuts).
 Yes, it's a crowded little keyboard, but gosh, it sure is comfy!

 ![zaphod_keymap_drawer](zaphod_keymap.png)